chris-straka/weibuddies/LEARNING.md

 ## Honestly, working with Kafka in general is tricky sometimes

 I ran into a myriad of problems [like the one this guy had](https://github.com/confluentinc/examples/issues/398).
 I also had troubles setting up tests with kafka.
-I don't want to mock kafka because I don't think those tests would be very useful, I prefer to test against the real thing using docker containers.
-But Kafka is really noisy and takes a while to run in a container.
-I think I also need to learn more about testing software in docker with jest because the containers aren't shutting down and I'm getting strange errors (despite all the tests passing).
-Cool thing is I think I can use fake timers with jest, so I can test the order expiration service without waiting a day before an order expires.
+I don't want to mock kafka because I don't think my tests would be that useful.
+But running Kafka in a container is still not that great because kafka is really noisy and takes a while to start in a container (when using kraft).
+I think I just need more expertise on kafka and docker in order to do this properly because my containers aren't shutting down correctly and I'm getting strange errors from jest (despite all the tests passing).

 ## Choice of hash function